notion-enhancer/notion-enhancer/DOCUMENTATION.md

 _explore [the existing modules](https://github.com/dragonwocky/notion-enhancer/tree/js/mods/)_
 _for examples of implementing what's described below._

-each directory in the `mods` folder is considered a module, with the entry points `mod.js` and `styles.css`
+each directory in the `mods` folder is considered a module, with the entry points `mod.js` and `styles.css`.

 | file         | description                                                                                          |
 | ------------ | ---------------------------------------------------------------------------------------------------- |